vidjil/vidjil/doc/vidjil-algo.md

 used for test and debug purposes or on small datasets.
 It produces large file and takes more time.

-The `--analysis-filter` option speeds up the full analysis by a pre-processing step, again based on k-mers, to select a subset of the V germline genes to be compared to the read.
+The `--analysis-filter` advanced option speeds up the full analysis by a pre-processing step, again based on k-mers, to select a subset of the V germline genes to be compared to the read.
 The option gives the typical size of this subset (it can be larger when several V germlines genes are very similar, or smaller when there are not enough V germline genes).